ros-navigation/navigation2/doc/use_cases/turtlebot3_tutorial.md

 Add the following lines to the end of the file.

 ```
-source /opt/ros/<ros2_distro>/setup.bash
-source ~/turtlebot3_ws/install/setup.bash
+source /opt/ros/<ros2-distro>/setup.bash
 export TURTLEBOT3_MODEL=waffle
 ```

-Save the file and close it.
-Whenever you open a new terminal, this script will be executed.
+save the file and close it.
+Whenever we open a new terminal, this script will be executed.

 *Please note that this will  make your terminal's start-up time considerably longer, so when you are done with this tutorial you may want to remove these lines from your .bashrc file.*